Calculate Your BMI

 What is BMI and how is it calculated?

 BMI (Body Mass Index) is a measure of body fat based on height and weight.
 It is calculated by dividing your weight in kilograms by your height in meters squared.
-The formula is: BMI = weight (kg) / (height (m))².
-This calculation provides a number that indicates whether you are underweight, normal weight, overweight, or obese.
+The formula is: BMI = weight (kg) / [height (m)]².

 What is a healthy BMI range?